EvilBunny333/Compiler/README.md

 - Type in command :-  flex filename

-- Type in command :- gcc lex.yy.c
+- Type in command :- gcc lex.yy.c -o Compiler.exe

 - Execute/Run for windows command promt :-     Compiler.exe
 The line "enter a string" should appear => its working!